najir/PapSkse-Practice/README.md

     - Data will be sent back to the manager and event load via a "Future" which is an object reference stored within an empty cell in the game world.
 This future will return empty until the thread has completed.
 Allowing the manager to send data back when completed or have the event wait for completion.
         - This acts like promises, continuing calls and other scripts once a future has returned data but allowing other processes to run in parallel unless it requires information from that promise.

-## Lingering Spirit 80% complete
+## Lingering Spirits
 Based off of an example script for resurection, instead spawns ghost of killed enemy after specified time based on chance and once.
-- Quest activated cloak spell to attack script to nearby NPC's in cell
+- Quest activated cloak spell to attach script to nearby NPC's in cell
+    - Reactivation on game load
+    - brawl bug fix
 - Cloak script adds spell, effect, and script to npc's
 - Checks for NPC dead and a random 3% chance to activate spell effect
     - If activated, spell turns the NPC into a ghost via ghostdefaultscript
     - plays animation and resurrects enemy on location
     - waits 32 in-game hours before resurrecting the npc
 - Originally wrote entirely in cloak script, but found conditions of effect activation easier.
+* Need to create a saveable state to force only one respawn event
+* Needs to be tested much more before posting on nexus